decentraland/governance/.github/pull_request_template.md

 - [ ]  **Functionality validation**
     - [ ]  Feature working as described in the related issue
     - [ ]  New environmental variables have been set
-    - [ ]  New services methods are properly tested
+    - [ ]  New API services methods have tests
     - [ ]  Code errors are being logged in the code health service
 - [ ]  **Product validation**
     - [ ]  UI changes look the same as in Figma